Recovery of Utility Fixed Costs: Utility, Consumer, Environmental and Economist Perspectives

-Lawrence Berkeley National Laboratory hosted a webinar on July 8, 2016, entitled "Recovery of Utility Fixed Costs: Utility, Customer, Environmental, and Economist Perspectives."
+Lawrence Berkeley National Laboratory hosted a webinar on July 8, 2016, titled "Recovery of Utility Fixed Costs: Utility, Customer, Environmental, and Economist Perspectives."
 To view a recording of the webinar, click here.

 Utilities recover costs for providing electric service to retail customers through a combination of rate components that together comprise customers’ monthly electric bills.
 Rates and rate designs are set by state regulators and vary by jurisdiction, utility and customer class.
 In addition to the fundamental tenet of setting fair and reasonable rates, rate design balances economic efficiency, equity and fairness, customer satisfaction, utility revenue stability, and customer price and bill stability.